gshipley/summitlab14/Chapters/09-Using_Cartridges.md

 	?>

-Once you have created the source file, add the file to your git repository, commit the change, and push the change to your OpenShift Enterprise gear.
+Once you have created the source file, add the file to your Git repository, commit the change, and push the change to your OpenShift Enterprise gear:

-	$ git add .
+	git add .
-	$ git commit -am “Adding dbtest.php”
+	git commit -am "Adding dbtest.php"
-	$ git push
+	git push

 After the code has been deployed to your application gear, open up a web browser and enter the following URL: